melodie11/Bento-Debian/README.md

 # Bento-Debian
-Bento Openbox to be rebuilt for Debian with Live Buid
+Bento Openbox to be rebuilt for Debian using Live Buid